*Well, not here, but only in South Africa. And only 30 are being built. Boo

 The general idea is that the quarter closest to the driver is dedicated to information and controls you might need while driving.
 These include a visual representation of your autopilot situation and shortcuts to the trip computer, charge status etc. The rest is dominated by a map or whatever you want to overlay, such as your radio or music streaming, climate control settings and phone status.
 Alternatively, you can dive into the settings menu (best to do this when stationary) and have fun adjusting the wheel for reach and rake with the scroll wheels by your thumbs, or tweaking your steering weight, or… honestly, the list goes on.

-Once that’s done, you can have fun exploring some of Tesla’s ‘easter eggs’ – modes that are there for no reason other to make you and your passengers laugh and prove Elon isn’t an evil genius from another planet, he has a sense of humour, too.
-Modes like the Mars button that turn the map into the surface of the Red Planet, or the Santa setting (only available with Autopilot engaged) which turns your car into a sleigh, the road into a rainbow and other road users into reindeer.
-You will either find this fun or excruciatingly annoying.
+Once that’s done, you can have fun exploring some of Tesla’s ‘easter eggs’ – modes that are there for no reason other than to make you and your passengers laugh.
+Modes like the Mars button that turns the map into the surface of the Red Planet, or the Santa setting (only available with Autopilot engaged) which turns your car into a sleigh, the road into a rainbow and other road users into reindeer, or the vast array of old arcade games you can play with the steering wheel scroll buttons in gridlock.
+You will either find this stuff fun or excruciatingly annoying.